juniorrantila/lldbui/README.md

 ## TODO

 - add build instructions
-- source view assembly if we don't have a source
 - breakpoints gui (show also in source view)
 - watchpoints gui
 - proper language mappings for the syntax highlighting